hull-graveyard/hull-quiz/README.md

 ## How it was done

-1. We instantiated a new hull application using our [Grunt-init task](https://github.com/hull/grunt-init-hull).
+1. Create a new Hull app using our [Grunt-init task](https://github.com/hull/grunt-init-hull).

         grunt-init hullcolors

-2. After followed the instructions of the Grunt init task, we added a new HTML page to the project called ``edit.html`` and we declared inside a ``quiz_admin@hull`` widget to write our questions.
+2. Add a new HTML page called ``edit.html``, and insert a ``quiz_admin@hull`` widget to write your questions.

         <!-- Quiz Admin Widget -->
-        <div data-hull-widget="quiz_admin@hull" data-hull-id="512383795ef8755c63000001"></div>
+        <div data-hull-widget="quiz_admin@hull"></div>

-3. Then we added the ``quiz@hull``widget inside the main HTML page.
+3. Copy the newly created Quiz's ID, and insert a ``quiz@hull`` widget inside the main HTML page.

         <!-- Quiz Widget -->
         <div data-hull-widget="quiz@hull" data-hull-id="512383795ef8755c63000001"></div>

-4. As we wanted to show a logo instead of the name of the brand in each answer, we needed to override the original ``quiz_answer`` template.
+4. We want to show a logo instead of the name of the brand in each answer.
+To do this, override the original ``quiz_answer`` template.

     In order to do that we added the file ``quiz_answer.hbs`` in ``app/widgets/quiz/`` and we wrote the following code inside.

         <img src="images/icons/{{description}}">

-5. As you notice in the demo, we change the background-color at each question.
+5. As you may notice in the demo, we change the background-color at each question.

-    That's why we created a widget called ``background`` that you can find in ``app/widgets/background``.
+    For this, we create a widget called ``background``.
+Find it in ``app/widgets/background``.

     This widget listens to all events from the quiz to set the proper background color.

-6. Afterwards, we did a bit of CSS to have an effective design. **And that's all!**
+6. Do a bit of CSS to have an effective design.

+7. **There's no step 7.**

 ## Installing